Unpaid and angry, some Chinese workers ditch holidays to protest

 Over the past few months, however, authorities have arrested at least seven labor activists in Guangdong province in the largest crackdown on organized labor in China in recent years.

-The state Xinhua news agency accused the men of running illegal non-governmental organizations that had been “severely disrupting social order”.
-The Foreign Ministry said the cases would be handled “in accordance with the law”.
+China’s state Xinhua news agency accused the men of running illegal non-governmental organizations that had been “severely disrupting social order”.
+China’s Foreign Ministry said the cases would be handled “in accordance with the law”.

 As travel ramped up ahead of the holiday, beginning on Sunday, it was not only construction workers who prepared to celebrate with less money in their pockets.